 Who swings harder, Duke Ellington or Count Basie?

-Basie swings harder in my book and he had the benefit of some great singers such as Joe Williams who I opened for once.
+Basie swings harder in my book, and he had the benefit of some great singers such as Joe Williams, who I opened for once.
 Basie was pure gold.
-On the other hand, Ellington was so sophisticated in how his music was arranged with specific sidemen in mind for some his great songs.
+On the other hand, Ellington was so sophisticated in how his music was arranged with specific sidemen in mind for some of his great songs.
 He also had an incredible sax section while I think Basie had a great rhythm section and a drive that would not quit.